Sterchi Elementary School

 For the safety and security of our students and staff, there will be no student early dismissal or entrance to the building after 2:15 p.m.
 At dismissal, students must ride home on a bus, be dismissed to a daycare provider, be picked up in the car rider line, or signed out in the office.
 No “walk-up pickups” will be allowed.

 Excessive tardiness is as serious as absenteeism.
 Students should be in their classroom by 7:45 a.m.
 If they arrive late, an adult must accompany them into the building.
-The adult must sign the student I, and the student will receive a slip to be admitted to class.
-Three tardies in a nine-week grading period will cause the child to be ineligible for the nine weeks perfect attendance award and will also eliminate him/her from the semester perfect attendance award.
+The adult must sign the student in and the student will receive a tardy slip to be admitted to class.
 It is not fair for timely students to have the classroom instruction disrupted by tardy pupils.
 Teachers will not stop instruction to attend to late arrivals.
-Please help your child begin each school day on a positive note and to be well prepared by arriving at school in plenty of time to put away items, chat with friends, sharpen their pencils, etc. All of know the experience of starting a day felling behind.
-You can save your child this adjustment in the day with some extra preparation now that will form good habits for the future.
+Please help your child begin each school day on a positive note and to be well prepared by arriving at school in plenty of time to put away items, chat with friends, sharpen their pencils, etc. All of us know the experience of starting a day feeling behind.
+You can save your child this frustration at the beginning of the day with some extra preparation now that will form good habits for the future.
 Your cooperation is greatly appreciated.

 ILLNESS AND HOMEWORK

 If your child is absent two or more days, please call the school for your child’s missing assignments before 10:00 a.m.
-Teachers will try to have work ready to pick up by 3:00 p.m.
+Teachers will have work ready to pick up by the following day.
 Your child needs to be free from vomiting and fever for 24 hours without medication before returning to school.